DaffaAzka/daffaazka/README.md

 </div>

 ## 🚀 About Me
 Hey there!
-I'm a tech enthusiast from Tangerang, Indonesia, who loves building software solutions that make a difference.
+I'm a tech enthusiast from Tangerang, Indonesia.
+Who loves building software solutions that make a difference.
 When I'm not coding, you'll find me sipping coffee at odd hours of the night, diving into new tech stacks, or refactoring old projects.

 ## 💻 Current Projects
-- 🔭 Actively developing Onyx Storage using Inertia and Intership Project
+- 🔭 Actively developing Onyx Storage using Inertia and Freelance Project
 - 🌱 Expanding my skills in **TanStack, Elysia, and Flutter**
 - 🛠️ Exploring new tools to enhance my development workflow